 - To respect the views and wishes of others.

 - How to recognise and manage emotions in a range of relationships

 - How to keep themselves safe

-We implement a range of teaching and learning styles.
-The children will take part in activities that include discussions, role play, games, investigations and problem-solving.
-Through the year we also include a range of practical activities that promote active citizenship and British values such as charity fundraising.
-Children have opportunities to meet and work with members of the community e.g. members of the local church, health workers, whom we invite into school to talk about their roles.
-Children take different roles of responsibility during their school life and may be a school council rep for their team, monitors or peer mediators.
+The children will take part in a range of activities, delivered using a range of teaching and learning styles, that include discussions, role play, games, investigations and problem-solving.
+We also provide opportunities for the children to take part in activities that promote active citizenship such as charity fundraising.
+Children have opportunities to meet and work with people in our community (e.g. members of the local church, health workers) whom we invite into school to talk about their roles.
+Children may take on roles of responsibility during their school life such as becoming a school council rep or monitor.

 - Being Me in my World